rpvelloso/libjukebox/README.md

 make -f makefile.mingw

 This will compile the library (.so or .dll) and examples in 'bin/' directory.
-All you'll need to use is the header libsockets.h and the library to link against your own project.
+All you'll need to use is the header libjukebox.h and the library to link against your own project.

 Before building this library, if you want MIDI support, follow the instructions for installing [FluidSynth](https://github.com/FluidSynth/fluidsynth/wiki/BuildingWithCMake).